lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

   }
 }
 ```
+\begin{center}
+Validating the form with a valid computed property, derived from matching and complexity.
+\end{center}

 I added a `valid` computed property, based on the result of `complexity` and `matching`.
-You could make a separate function for this, if you wanted to test it in isolation.
-If I was going to distribute this npm, I probably would; alternatively we can test this implicitly by binding `valid` to a button's `disabled` attribute, like we are about to do, and then assert against the DOM that the attribute is set correctly.
+You could make a separate function for this if you wanted to test it in isolation.
+If I was going to distribute this npm, I probably would; alternatively, we can test this implicitly by binding `valid` to a button's `disabled` attribute, like we are about to do, and then assert against the DOM that the attribute is set correctly.

 Update the usage to include a `<button>` that binds to `valid`: